yump/utilscript/README.md

 Remove common prefixes from the beginnings of lines.
 Good for piping to espeak.

-### multi-firefox.bash

-Put your firefoxen in ~/opt/firefox, make symlinks to multi-firefox that start with "ff-", and easily call whichever firefox you want.
-Good for people who frequently switch release channels and CPU architectures.

 ### wakeme.sh

 Test the sound, wait for a specified interval, then play a loud alarm.